 Our ultimate goal is to foster relationships between law enforcement, communities and businesses.
 We hope to create a partnership with the community, thus creating a better quality of life for those we serve.

-Applications must be completed and submitted no later than Monday February 27, 2017 before 3 p.m. to Lieutenant Michael Carroll.
+Applications are on the West Goshen Township website.
+The application must be completed and submitted no later than Monday August 28, 2017 before 3pm to Lieutenant Michael Carroll.
 Electronic submissions are permitted for consideration; however, if accepted into the program, the original shall be required by the police department.

-The Academy will be held every Wednesday evening, beginning on March 22, 2017 for eight consecutive weeks.
-Classes will begin at 7 p.m. and last approximately two hours, and will begin in the training room of the police department.
+The Academy will be held every Wednesday evening, beginning on September 13, 2017 for eight consecutive weeks.
+Classes will begin at 7pm and last approximately two hours.